 Now it’s time to explore the fourth and penultimate stage: prototyping.

 Before releasing a product to market, you want to make sure that it works as intended.
 Does it solve the user’s problem exactly as planned?
 Is it user-friendly and intuitive?
-Ideally, you’ll find these things out before you spend time and money developing the final product—and this is why the Prototype stage is so important.
+Ideally, you’ll find these things out before you spend time and money developing the final product.

-In this guide, we’ll cover everything you need to know about prototyping, starting with a quick recap of the Design Thinking process.
-We’ve divided our guide into the following sections:
+In this guide, we’ll cover everything you need to know about prototyping, starting with a quick recap of the design thinking process.
+Here’s an overview of what we’ll cover:

 - What is a prototype?